 Some of the scenes that didn’t make the final video cut are also included in the transcript below:

 How did you learn Japanese?

-At first, I started teaching myself in Sydney, Australia, but it didn’t go well and I didn’t have the motivation.
-So, then I eventually signed up for Japanese School and that’s where I met some really great people and for the next 2 and a half years I studied pretty hard, and that really programmed grammar, I guess, into my mind.
-It wasn’t until I came to Japan that I was forced to use it every day and you start to recall all these things you learned back in school, and it all kind of began to make sense.
+At first, I started teaching myself in Sydney, Australia.
+But, it didn’t go well and I didn’t have the motivation.
+So, then I eventually signed up for Japanese School and that’s where I met some really great people.
+Then, for the next 2 and a half years I studied pretty hard, and that really programmed grammar, I guess, into my mind.
+It wasn’t until I came to Japan that I was forced to use it every day.
+It is then that you start to recall all these things you learned back in school, and it all kind of began to make sense.
 Because you’re using it all day every day, that really improved my speaking and listening side of Japanese.

 What is your favourite time of the year in Japan?